Finance (FIN)

 FIN 489 Finance Internship (3)

 Provides the finance major with practical experience in the field via an internship arrangement.
-Grade: Pass/Fail.
+Grades: Pass/Fail.